 Another popular definition is that volume is a measure of space.

-Because volume results from product of three lengths, the SI unit of volume is cubic-meter(m3).
+because volume results from product of three lengths, the SI unit of volume is cubic-meter(m3).
 That is, SI unit of volume is the cube of the SI unit of length.
 This tells us that volume is a derived quantity.

 However, There are common sub-multiples of volumes like: